cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

 any other URL that was not explicitly allowed such as ``/articles/add``, you will see that the application automatically redirects you to the login page.

 And that's it!
-It looks too simple to be truth.
+It looks too simple to be true.
 Let's go back a bit to explain what happened.
 The ``beforeFilter`` function is telling the AuthComponent to not require a login for the ``add`` action in addition to the ``index`` and ``view`` actions that were already allowed in the AppController's ``beforeFilter`` function.